`this` context in JavaScript

 Arrow Syntax

-is bound to the context where the arrow function was defined.
+this is bound to the context where the arrow function was defined.
 This is the most consistent approach and thus preferred.

 const foo = a => {this.a = a;};const bar = {foo: foo};bar.foo(2);console.log(bar.a); // undefinedconsole.log(this.a); // 2